ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 ### Step 1: Create a micro-service

-When you create a micro-service, it's recommend to use your team's established mechanisms.
-If that's not your case, you can just follow the configurations below.
+When you create a microservice, it's recommended to use your team's established mechanisms.
+If that's not your case, just follow the configuration steps below.

 {{% alert color="warning" %}}
 If your team works with micro-services using a framework other than Spring or Micronaut, see [**Beagle Framework**]({{< ref path="/resources/customization/beagle-for-backend/beagle-framework" lang="en" >}}) instead.